junegunn/fzf/README.md

 - `fzf-tmux` script for launching fzf in a tmux pane
 - Shell extensions
     - Key bindings (`CTRL-T`, `CTRL-R`, and `ALT-C`) (bash, zsh, fish)
-    - Fuzzy auto-completion (bash only)
+    - Fuzzy auto-completion (bash, zsh)
 - Vim/Neovim plugin

 You can [download fzf executable][bin] alone, but it's recommended that you